 I began raising chickens over 20 years ago with our first little backyard flock and a desire to feed my own family.
 Through that time, I’ve found that though I can’t necessarily afford to buy the best food with which to feed my family, I can afford to grow it.
 That is what we’ve sought to do on our diversified small farm.

 One maxim I have continually found to be true is: if we take good care of the birds, they will take care of us.
-So we’re always seeking to improve the care of our flocks.
-Proper housing with good ventilation, daily interaction with the birds and a watchful eye, clean water and waterers, gathering eggs multiple times a day—these are all things we’re doing to continue to improve the care that we give our birds.
-The result is robust, healthy, productive breeding flocks that produce excellent quality offspring.
+So we’re always seeking to maintain and improve the care of our birds.
+Proper housing, with excellent ventilation, a watchful eye, clean water and waterers, fresh feed, small flock sizes, and good quality stock from our farm or other reputable sources—these all make a difference in the quality of our birds.

 We intentionally keep our flock sizes small and avoid unnecessary mechanization, so there’s a lot of hands-on interaction.
-As we’re walking through the coops and pens, we’re talking to the birds, we’re using our noses to smell the air quality, we’re examining the condition of the bedding or pasture that the birds are on, we’re listening for any sounds of distress and our eyes are constantly scanning, looking for any chickens that might need a little extra care or attention.
+As we’re walking through the coops, pens and brooder room, we’re talking to the birds, we’re using our noses to assess the air quality, we’re examining the condition of the bedding or pasture that the birds are on, we’re listening for any sounds of distress and our eyes are constantly scanning, looking for any chickens that might need a little extra care or attention.

 What We Offer

 At Claborn Farms, we sell started pullets (young female chickens of various ages).
 We have started cockerels available in limited supply or by special request.